MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 The host file is constructed as follows:

 1. First, import the `qsharp` module, which registers the module loader for Q# interoperability.
 This allows Q# namespaces (for example, the `NamespaceQFT` defined in the Q# file) to appear as Python modules, from which you can import Q# operations.
-2. Next, import the Q# operations which you will directly invoke, in this case, `Perform3qubitQFT`.
+2. Next, import the Q# operations that you will directly invoke, in this case, `Perform3qubitQFT`.
     You need only import the entry point into a Q# program (for example, _not_ operations like `H` and `R1`, which are called by other Q# operations but never by the host program).
 3. To run your Q# program on a quantum simulator, use the form `<Q#callable>.simulate(<args>)`.

 4. Upon performing the simulation, the operation call returns values as defined in the Q# file.
     Currently there is nothing returned, but in the next step you will add measurements and return those values.

-Your full `host.py` file should be this:
+Your full `host.py` file should be:

 ```python
 import qsharp